-We’ve covered this point in an earlier discussion with Professor Anne-Wil Harzing – Americans will score higher than Europeans – probably 10% higher and possibly even more.
+We’ve covered this point in an earlier discussion with Professor Anne-Wil Harzing.
+American companies generally get higher NPS results than Europeans – typically 10% higher and often much more.

 2. Do you conduct NPS surveys by telephone or face-to-face or by email?

 In the UK and Ireland, we don’t like giving bad news – certainly not in a face-to-face (F2F) discussion.
 Even if we’re talking over the phone, we tend to modify our answers to soften the blow if the feedback is negative.
 Result: scores are often inflated.
-In our experience, online assessments give more honest feedback but can result in scores that are at least 10% lower than in telephone or F2F surveys.
-This gap can be smaller in countries like the Netherlands and Australia where conversations and customer feedback can be more robust.
+In our experience, online assessments give more honest results but can result in scores 10% lower than in telephone or F2F surveys.
+This gap can be smaller in countries like the Netherlands, Germany and Australia where conversations are more robust.
 It’s a cultural thing.

 3. Is the survey confidential?

-Back to the point about culture – it’s easier to give honest feedback if you have the choice of doing so confidentially, particularly if the customer experience has been negative and you have a harsh message to deliver to your service or product provider.
-Surveys that are not confidential tend to give a rosier picture of the relationship than those that are confidential.
+Back to the point about culture – it’s easier to give honest feedback if you can do so confidentially.
+This is particularly the case if the customer experience has been negative or if you have a harsh message to deliver.
+Surveys that are not confidential tend to paint a rosier picture than those that are confidential.

 5. Is the survey carried out by an independent third party, or is it an in-house survey?

-In-house surveys can be cost-effective but suffer from a number of drawbacks that generally tend to inflate the scores.
+In-house surveys can be cost-effective but suffer from a number of drawbacks.
+The main drawback is that they generally result in inflated scores.
 For starters, in-house surveys are rarely seen as confidential, and are more prone to ‘gaming’ than surveys that are run by an independent third party.
 We have seen cases where in-house surveys have been replaced by external providers and the NPS scores have dropped by a whopping 30% or more.
 Seriously, the differences are that significant.

-Now, coming back to the question of what constitutes a good Net Promoter Score in a B2B environment, here’s our take on it.
+Now, let’s get back to the question of what constitutes a good B2B Net Promoter Score.
+Here’s our take on it.

-Despite the claims that one hears at conferences and at the water coolers that “we achieved 52% in our last NPS survey” or “we should be setting the bar higher – the NPS target for 2015 is going to be 60%” these types of score are rarely if ever achieved.
-We’ve been collecting NPS data for B2B clients since 2006 and we have customer feedback from clients across 86 different countries.
-Our experience is that in a well-run, properly-governed independent confidential assessment, a Net Promoter Score of 50% or more is almost impossible to achieve.
+Despite the claims that one hears at conferences and on the Internet that “we achieved 52% in our last NPS survey”, such scores are rarely if ever achieved.
+We’ve collected NPS data for B2B clients across 86 different countries since 2006.
+Our experience is that in a properly-governed independent confidential assessment, a Net Promoter Score of 50% or more is almost impossible to achieve.
 Think about it.
-To get 50%, you need a profile like the one below, where a significant majority of responses are 9 or 10 and most of the others are pretty close to that level.
+To get 50%, you need a profile like the one below, where a significant majority of responses are 9 or 10.
 In Europe, that simply doesn’t happen.

-In fairness, Deep-Insight’s customer base is predominately European or Australian so we also need to be careful about how we benchmark different divisions within the same company that are in different regions or markets.
+One final comment about benchmarking.
+Deep-Insight’s customer base is predominantly northern European or Australian.
+However, many of our clients operate in eastern or southern Europe – or in Asia or North America.
+We need to be careful about how we benchmark different divisions within the same company that are in different regions.

 In our opinion, the best benchmark – for a company, business unit or division – is last year’s score.
-If your NPS is higher this year than it was last year, and nothing else has changed, then you’re moving in the right direction.
+If your NPS is higher this year than it was last year, then you’re moving in the right direction.
 And if your NPS was positive last year, and is even more positive this year, happy days!